jwplayer/buildpipe-buildkite-plugin/README.rst

 The above buildpipe config file specifies the following:

-- There are two projects to track in the repo: jsproject and pyproject
+- There are two projects to track in the repo: jsproject and pyproject.
-- A stair is a group of steps; it can have a scope of "project" or "start", the former which will create a step for each project affected
+- A stair is a group of steps.
+It can have a scope of "project" or "start".
+Scope "project" creates a step for each project changed while scope "stair" creates only one step.
-- Any git file changes that are subpaths of either project's path will trigger steps for each project
+- Any git file changes that are subpaths of either project's path will trigger steps for each project.
-- In addition, pyproject has jsproject as a dependency: any changes in jsproject will trigger steps for pyproject to be included in the pipeline
+- In addition, pyproject has jsproject as a dependency: any changes in jsproject will trigger steps for pyproject to be included in the pipeline.
+Dependencies are paths.
-- Stairs with "deploy: true" will only happen in master branch between 9am and 5pm ET during weekdays that are not on New Year's Eve and Day
+- Stairs with "deploy: true" will only happen in master branch between 9am and 5pm ET during weekdays that are not New Year's Eve or Day.
-- Project jsproject will never create step deploy-staging
+- Project jsproject will never create step deploy-staging.

-For example, if only files under `pyproject` were touched and the merge happened during business hours, then buildpipe would create the following steps:
+In the above config, if only files under `pyproject` were touched and the merge happened during business hours, then buildpipe would create the following steps:

 .. code-block:: yaml